metaplex-foundation/metaplex-program-library/README.md

 > When installing on Ubuntu or WSL (Windows Subsystem Linux), you may need to install some additional dependencies:
 >
 > ```bash
-> sudo apt install libssl-dev libudev-dev pkg-config
+> sudo apt install libudev-dev pkg-config unzip
 > ```